 Optional Research Opportunities

 Students interested in research can network with physician-scientists at all NIH institutes and centers via one-on-one meetings arranged at the student's request.
-With the permission of the principal investigator, students may also join laboratory meetings, journal clubs, and speciality clinics, and attend protocol review meetings to understand how clinical research is conducted at the NIH.
+With the permission of the principal investigator, students may also join laboratory meetings, journal clubs, and specialty clinics, and attend protocol review meetings to understand how clinical research is conducted at the NIH.
 Courses in clinical research are available for students who are interested in the basics of clinical research and bioethics.

-Students may also attend weekly Clinical Neuroscience Grand Rounds, as well as supspeciality rounds on topics such as electrophysiology, neuroimmunology, human motor control, neurosurgery, epilepsy, neuroinfectious disease, and undiagnosed clinical cases.
-Students are encouraged to attend subspeciality clinics in the following areas: neurogenetics, pediatrics, primary lateral sclerosis/amyotrophic lateral sclerosis, EMG, movement disorders, neuroimmunology/multiple sclerosis, neurosurgery, traumatic brain injury, and epilepsy.
+Students may also attend weekly Clinical Neuroscience Grand Rounds, as well as subspecialty rounds on topics such as electrophysiology, neuroimmunology, human motor control, neurosurgery, epilepsy, neuroinfectious disease, and undiagnosed clinical cases.
+Students are encouraged to attend subspecialty clinics in the following areas: neurogenetics, pediatrics, primary lateral sclerosis/amyotrophic lateral sclerosis, EMG, movement disorders, neuroimmunology/multiple sclerosis, neurosurgery, traumatic brain injury, and epilepsy.
 The NIH also features seminars from leaders in all fields of medicine, and students are highly encouraged to attend events that fit their interests.